2nd European Union–African Union Summit

 The 2nd European Union - African Union Summit, which was held on 8 December - 9 December 2007 in Lisbon, Portugal, was the second summit between heads of state and government from EU and Africa (the first having been held in Cairo in 2000).
 It was hosted by Portugal, the holder of the EU's rotating presidency.
 During the summit, the "Joint EU-Africa Strategy", the "Action Plan" and the "Lisbon Declaration" were adopted.

 There was controversy about the attendance of Robert Mugabe, the President of Zimbabwe, as he is subject to an EU travel ban.
 The European Commission president, José Manuel Barroso, defended inviting Mugabe to attend, saying that "If international leaders decided not to go to those conferences involving countries which do not have reasonable human rights records, I'm afraid we would not be attending many conferences at all."
-Because of Mugabe's attendance, Prime Minister Gordon Brown of the UK stayed away, and United Kingdom was represented by Baroness Amos.
+Because of Mugabe's attendance, Prime Minister Gordon Brown of the United Kingdom stayed away, and United Kingdom was represented by Baroness Amos.
 Prime Minister Mirek Topolánek of the Czech Republic also stayed away for the same reason.